openharmony/docs/en/application-dev/database/database-distributedobject-guidelines.md

    // unsubscribe from all status change callbacks. local_object.off("status");
    ```
-10. Remove the distributed data object from the synchronization network.
+10. Remove a distributed data object from the synchronization network.
 After the distributed data object is removed from the network, the data changes on the local end will not be synchronized to the remote end.

      The sample code is as follows:
        ```js